heytrav/introduction-to-ansible/OUTLINE.md

 # Introduction to Ansible

-This course provides an approachable introduction to Automation.
-It provides students with the knowledge and tools to automate the building of Linux Servers in a Cloud environment using Ansible.
+This course provides an approachable introduction to automation.
+It provides students with the knowledge and tools to automate the building of Linux servers in a cloud environment using Ansible.
 It requires no previous experience with the cloud or other automation tools.
-The course is suitable for anyone who has setup a Linux machine and wants to lear how to automate the process.
+The course is suitable for anyone who has set up a Linux machine and wants to learn how to automate the process.

 Participants will learn to install Ansible and use it to run commands on remote servers.
 They will progress to writing playbooks to automate the creation of cloud resources and the configuration of Linux Servers.

-The course does not cover automating the configuration of windows servers or networking hardware.
+The course does not cover automating the configuration of Windows servers or networking hardware.